TetraTheta/gmod-docs/docs/weapons/scaw.md

----
-hide:
-  - navigation
----
-# SC Admin Weapon
+# SC Admin Weapons

-<steam-workshop itemid="3011567266"></steam-workshop>

-> *Just Another Admin Weapons*

-I know there are tons of admin guns in the Garry's Mod Workshop.
-But I couldn't find any add-ons that fit my desire, so I decided to make my own version of the admin gun.

-## Weapon List

-Every weapon shares the same mechanism unless specified.
+Every admin weapon shares the same mechanism unless specified.

-* Admin MP5SD
-  Classname: `scaw_mp5sd`
-* Admin MP5SD (Clean): Same with 'Admin MP5SD', but does not create a 'bullet hole'.
-  Classname: `scaw_mp5sd_clean`
-* Admin Pistol
-  Classname: `scaw_pistol`
-* Admin Pistol (Clean): Same with 'Admin Pistol', but does not create a 'bullet hole'.
-  Classname: `scaw_pistol_clean`
+## Description

 ### Admin MP5SD

 MP5SD with an underbarrel grenade launcher.
-The grenade launcher is not used yet.
+The grenade launcher is not used.

 ### Admin Pistol